ucfopen/Obojobo-Docs/README.md

 The files in the `./releases` directory will auto-update in your browser when they are modified.

 Use the version selector drop-down on a documentation page to switch between versions.
-Note that this selector is only aware of the list of versions in `./releases` and may result in a 404 if the current file does not exist in the newly selected version.
+Note that this selector is only aware of the list of versispaons in `./releases` and may result in a 404 if the current file does not exist in the newly selected version.

-> Note regarding `latest`: The first time the `dev` command is run the `./releases/latest/` directory will be updated.
-You'll need to re-run this command (or run `bundle exec rake releases:update_latest`) if you need to update the `./releases/latest` directory.

 ## Creating a new version